Adrigamer2950/AdriAPI/README.md

 > You need Java 17+ to use this API/Plugin.
 If you are using a lower version consider upgrading

 > [!WARNING]
-> You need to set your plugin to use Spigot mappings in case you think of using Mojang mappings
+> You need to set your plugin to use Spigot mappings in order to preserve compatibility with
-> in order to preserve compatibility with Paper forks that are still using Spigot mappings.
+> Paper forks that are still using Spigot mappings.
 > If your plugin is going to be used in a server that you know that will use Mojang mappings,
 > you can skip this step.
 More information in the [PaperMC documentation](https://docs.papermc.io/paper/dev/project-setup/#plugin-remapping).